-Another awesome repellent is a cat!
-We know that having a cat does keep mice away from your home, and your yard.
+Another fantastic repellent is a cat!
+We know that having a cat keeps mice away from your home and yard.

 Tip 5: Poison

-Mouse poison is convenient and can be very effective, but it requires caution, especially if you have pets and young children.
+Mouse poison is convenient and very effective, but it requires caution, especially if you have pets and young children.
 Different mouse poison works in different ways too.

 Common mouse-poison types include:

 This category acts fast and will kill mice in less than 72 hours.
-It’s the best poison to use if mice display immunity to conventional poisons.
+It’s the best poison if mice display immunity to conventional poisons.

 Metal phosphide rodenticides are preferred because they don’t leave traces in animal tissue.
-There’s no need to worry if your pet eats the poisoned rodent.
+Therefore, there’s no need to worry if your pet eats the poisoned rodent.

 Anticoagulants are the more common type of poison on the market.
 When mice ingest them, they bleed out and die.
 Unfortunately, mice killed in this manner remain poisonous to pets and other animals.

 I cannot emphasize it enough.
 If you have to use it, then please use mouse poison responsibly.
 I always place the poison in live catch mouse traps.
-That way, the mice will not be able to get out of the trap, which limits the chances of secondary poisoning.
+That way, the mice will not be able to escape the trap, limiting the chances of secondary poisoning.
 The Tin Cat trap by Victor is an excellent example.

 Sometimes, getting rid of mice in your yard won’t be as simple as setting traps and putting out poison, especially if you have pets or small children.

-Personally, I do not like using poison to control mice or any other rodents.
-DIY pest control can be achieved with a reduced negative impact on the local environment.
+I don’t particularly appreciate using poison to control mice or other rodents.
+Instead, you can achieve DIY pest control with a reduced negative impact on the local environment.